Skip to main content

 OpenAI tried to retire 4o August 2025, replace with GPT‑5 after user episodes

-His admission cut to the contradiction: “It’s a model that some users really love and it’s a model that was causing some users harm that they really didn’t want.”
-He promised to keep 4o accessible for paying adults.
-But the damage was done.
-Lawsuits are piling up.
+His own statement laid the problem bare.
+"It's a model that some users really love and it's a model that was causing some users harm that they really didn't want."
+He promised then to keep 4o running for paying adults.
+That promise is the new company policy, forged under duress.

 As early as August 2025, OpenAI tried to retire 4o entirely and replace it with GPT-5, after reports of psychotic episodes among users became public.
 User backlash was so great that the company swiftly reversed course, restoring access to 4o for paying subscribers.
 Since then, CEO Sam Altman has been hounded by 4o fans in public forums.